percyqaz/YAVSRG/index.md

-Interlude is an open source keyboard-based rhythm game written in F# (Legacy version in C# currently available, trying to release F# rewrite by christmas).
+Interlude is an open source keyboard-based rhythm game written in F#/.NET Core (Legacy version in C# also still available for now).

 ## Check it out